ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/test-document-the-code/test-ballerina-code/mocking.md

         return createError(response);
     }

-    // Check if the provided category is available json[] categories = check response.getJsonPayload().ensureType();
+    // Check if the provided category is available. json[] categories = check response.getJsonPayload().ensureType();

     if !isCategoryAvailable(categories, category) {